rust-lang/rust/text/0000-north-star.md

 point' where we deliver to the world the results of our efforts.
 We choose year-long cycles because a year is enough time to accomplish relatively large goals; and because having the rallying point occur at the same time every year makes it easy to know when to anticipate big news from the project.
+(Being calendar-based avoids the temptation to slip or produce feature-based releases, instead providing a fixed point of accountability for shipping.)

 This planning effort is _problem-oriented_.
-In our collective experience we have consistently seen that spending up front effort focusing on motivation - even when we have strong ideas about the solutions - is a critical step in building consensus.
-It avoids surprises and hurt feelings, and establishes a strong causal record for explaining decisions in the future.
+Focusing on "why" may seem like an obvious thing to do, but in practice it's very easy to become enamored of particular technical ideas and lose sight of the larger context.
+By codifying a top-level focus on motivation, we ensure we are focusing on the right problems and keeping an open mind on how to solve them.
+Consensus on the problem space then frames the debate on solutions, helping to avoid surprises and hurt feelings, and establishing a strong causal record for explaining decisions in the future.

 At the beginning of the cycle we spend no more than one month deciding on a small set of _problem statements_ for the project, for the year.
 The number